 - Rename: To rename the selected file.

-- E-Mail: This option is available if e-mail is set up on your device.
-The app allows to e-mail files with a size of at most 10 MB.
+- E-Mail: This option is available if e-mail is set up on the device.

 - Open in...: This is for handing a copy of the audio file to a suitable other app by Document Interaction.
 After selecting this action you can choose the target app.
 Apps for audio processing or publishing, or general file sharing apps like the Dropbox app, are sensible targets.

-With Napo 4.5+, and if you are on iOS 7+, comes the option to store audio recordings in iCloud.
-To achieve this, enable iCloud Drive for a Napo app in the device's Settings app.
+Audio recordings can be stored in iCloud.
+For this, enable iCloud Drive for a Napo app in the device's Settings app.
 Then an icon at the left of each recording indicates whether the file is stored locally or in the iCloud Drive container of the app: